Skip to main content

 A calcium carbonate source – about 250 mg per 7.5kg of body weight ( many simple acid reflux treatments are plain Calcium Carbonate)

-Many people use a crock-pot to stew all ingredients together.
+Many people use a crock pot to stew all ingredients together.
 Some prefer to steam the vegetables, add the cooked meat, and throw everything into a food mill so that it looks like commercial canned food.
-Raw meat is never recommended for animals undergoing chemotherapy or who are immune suppressed in any wayThis recipe is NOT balanced – the patient and the recipe should be re-evaluated frequently in order to adjust the recipe according to the animal’s weight, disease progression, and other changes in condition.
+Raw food is never recommended for animals undergoing chemotherapy or who are immune-suppressed in any wayThis recipe is NOT balanced – the patient and the recipe should be re-evaluated frequently in order to adjust the recipe according to the animal’s weight, disease progression, and other changes in condition.

 Fish oil